filmskout/leiaoai-story-platform/QUICK-FIX-GUIDE.md

   p.full_name as author_name,
   s.created_at
 FROM stories s
-LEFT JOIN profiles p ON s.author_id = p.id
+LEFT JOIN profiles p ON s.author::uuid = p.id
 WHERE s.status = 'published' AND s.is_public = true
 ORDER BY s.created_at DESC
 LIMIT 10;